What It Feels Like When All Your Parental Nightmares Are Rolled Into One TV Series

 When they become teenagers, the mission becomes more complicated.
 Their bodies are their own.
 But the thought of them getting hurt, really hurt, is still unbearable.
 And the thought of them injuring themselves deliberately is painful on a level for which there are no measurements.

 That's probably why there's been such an outpouring of emotion about the new Netflix series 13 Reasons Why, about a teenage girl's suicide and its aftermath.
 It's truly graphic.
 We see the lead character, Hannah, lie in a tub and slice into her forearms with a razor.
 We watch her die slowly.
-We see her mother cry out as she tries to pull her daughter's water-soaked body.
+We see her mother cry out as she tries to lift her daughter's water-soaked body.
 There's no looking away.

 And if that weren't enough, leading up to that scene, there's cyberbullying, self-harm, rape, sexual harassment, a fatal car crash--just about everything awful that can happen to a teen.
 Hannah narrates her story posthumously as a sort of crime drama via seven audio cassettes that sequentially reveal the names of 13 people whose behavior contributed to the "reasons why" she killed herself.